akkiicloud/3_ERT_Inversion/README.md

 - importing the ERT dataset,
 - constructing the elevation profile,
 - creating the error model,
-- generating the inversion mesh using the default PyGIMLi mesh,
+- generating the inversion mesh using the default pyGIMLi mesh,
 - applying a homogeneous starting model, and
 - performing the smoothness-constrained inversion including the topography
 - calcualting and plotting residuals